Paul Cuffe: Embargo, President Madison, and the War of 1812

 Relations between the United States and Britain were strained and, as 1811 ended, the U.S. government established an embargo on British goods, including goods from Sierra Leone.
 This affected U.S. transatlantic trade, as well as trade with Canada.
 When Cuffe reached Newport in April 1812, his ship the Traveller was seized by U.S. customs agents, along with all its goods.
 Officials would not release his cargo, so Cuffe went to Washington, D.C., to appeal.
 He was able to meet with Secretary of the Treasury Albert Gallatin and President James Madison.
 Madison warmly welcomed Cuffe into the White House.
 This may have been the first time an African American had been a guest in the White House.
 Deciding that Cuffe had not intentionally violated the embargo, Madison ordered his cargo returned to him.

 Madison also questioned Cuffe about his time in Sierra Leone and conditions there.
 Eager to learn about Africa, Madison was interested in the possibility of expanding colonization there by free American blacks.
 The strained diplomatic situation with Britain erupted into the War of 1812.
 Despite this, it has been suggested that Madison regarded Cuffe as the leading U.S. authority on Africa at that time.

 Cuffe intended to return to Sierra Leone regularly, but in June 1812 the war started.
 As a Quaker pacifist, Cuffe opposed the war on moral grounds.
 He also despaired of the interruption of trade and efforts to improve Sierra Leone.
 As the war between the United States and Britain continued, Cuffe tried convincing both countries to ease their restrictions on trading, and allow him to continue trading with Sierra Leone.
 His petition to the U.S. Congress was acted on favorably in the Senate, but rejected in the House, that was dominated by representatives from the South.
 Like other merchants, he was forced to wait until the war ended.

 Meanwhile, Cuffe visited Baltimore, Philadelphia, and New York, speaking to groups of free blacks about the colony.
 Cuffe also urged blacks to form Friendly Societies in these cities, communicate with each other, and correspond with the African Institution and with the Friendly Society in Sierra Leone.
 He printed a pamphlet about Sierra Leone to inform the general public of the conditions in the colony and his ideas about bringing progress there.
-In At home in 1813, Cuffe worked mainly on the rebuilding of the Westport Friends Meeting House and contributed roughly half the cost of that project. c.
+In At home in 1813, Cuffe worked mainly on the rebuilding of the Westport Friends Meeting House and contributed roughly half the cost of that project.

 The war caused Cuffe to lose ships and he suffered financially.
 The Hero was declared not seaworthy while in Chile and never returned home.
 John James of Philadelphia, his managing partner in the Alpha, was losing money in the ship's operations.
 Fortunately the war ended with the Treaty of Ghent at the end of 1814.
 After getting his finances in order, Cuffe prepared to return to Sierra Leone.